This article has links to products and services we love, which we may make commission from.

 The seaweed starter is a nice addition.

-Go for the sashimi plate if you want a bit of everything or are trying raw fish for the first time.
+If you want a bit of everything or are trying raw fish for the first time, go for the sashimi plate.

 Choose the rainbow roll for a meaty feast of fish.